D7460N/D7460N.dev/ADD.md

  <p></p>
 <summary id="css-variables"><h3>CSS CUSTOM PROPERTIES (AKA CSS VARIABLES)</h3></summary>

-The D7460N Template leverages CSS custom properties or variables to pre define layout states, color theme, user preferences, and many other dynamic GUI logic features.
+The D7460N Template leverages CSS custom properties or variables to predefine layout states, color theme, user preferences, and many other dynamic GUI logic features.

 Custom properties (sometimes referred to as CSS variables or cascading variables) are entities defined by CSS authors that contain specific values to be reused throughout a document.
 They are set using custom property notation (e.g., `--main-color: black;`) and are accessed using the `var()` function (e.g., `color: var(--main-color);`).<br />
 [~ Using CSS Custom Properties | MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)